Red Square

-Red Square (Красная площадь) is one of the oldest and largest squares in Moscow, the capital of Russia.
-Owing to its historical significance and the adjacent historical buildings, it is regarded as one of the most famous squares in Europe and the world.
-It is located in Moscow's historic centre, in the eastern walls of the Kremlin.
-It is the city landmark of Moscow, with iconic buildings such as Saint Basil's Cathedral, Lenin's Mausoleum and the GUM.
-In addition, it has been a UNESCO World Heritage Site since 1990.
+Red Square (Красная площадь) is one of the oldest and largest squares in Moscow, Russia.
+It is located in Moscow's historic centre, along the eastern walls of the Kremlin.
+It is the city's most prominent landmark, with famous buildings such as Saint Basil's Cathedral, Lenin's Mausoleum, the State Historical Museum and the GUM department store.
+It has been a UNESCO World Heritage Site since 1990.
+Red Square has been the scene of executions, demonstrations, riots, parades, and speeches.
+Almost 73,000 square metres (800,000 square feet), it lies directly east of the Kremlin and north of the Moskva River.
+A moat that separated the square from the Kremlin was paved over in 1812.

 Location

-The Red Square has an almost rectangular shape and is 70 meters wide and 330 meters long.
+Red Square has an almost rectangular shape and is 70 meters wide and 330 meters long.
 It extends lengthways from northwest to southeast along part of the wall of the Kremlin that forms its boundary on the southwest side.
 In the northeast, the square is bounded by the GUM department store building and the old district of Kitay-gorod, in the northwest by the State Historical Museum and the Resurrection Gate and in the southeast by Saint Basil's Cathedral.
 Tverskaya Street begins to the northwest of the square behind the building of the State Historical Museum, and to the southeast is the so-called Basilius slope, which leads to the Moskva River, which goes down and over a bridge to the Zamoskvorechye District.
 Two streets branch off to the northeast from Red Square: Nikolskaya Street, which is named after the Nikolaus Tower of the Kremlin, which is directly opposite, and the Ilyinka (Ильинка), both of which have existed since the 14th century and were once important arteries of old Moscow.
 Today the square itself, with the exception of the access road leading through it to the Savior Gate of the Kremlin, is a pedestrian zone.